MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ![Connection creation screen for Microsoft Graph Connector for ServiceNow Knowledge](/MicrosoftSearch/media/servicenow-knowledge-create-page.png "Add Microsoft Graph Connector for ServiceNow Knowledge")

 ###1.
 Display name
 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
-A default value is present for this field, but you can customize it to a name that users in your organization will recognize.
+A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ###2.
 ServiceNow URL
 To connect to your ServiceNow data, you need your organization's ServiceNow instance URL.
 Your organization's ServiceNow instance URL typically looks like https://your-organization-domain.service-now.com.